Providential Intervention at Work

 The 21st century world is programmed to think that events happen as the result of random cause and effect relationships.
-The message of the Old Testament book of Esther, however, articulates a much different worldview where the Sovereign of the universe providentially intervenes in the affairs of men.
+The message of the Old Testament book of Esther, however, presents a much different worldview where the Sovereign of the universe providentially works to intervene in the affairs of men.
+(Read the text: Esther 1-2:18)

-Readers will be quick to notice that God is never mentioned in the biblical account of Esther and Mordecai.
+Readers will be quick to notice that God is never mentioned in the biblical account of Esther.
 The scene opens on a banquet hall in ancient Persia with King Ahasuerus hosting a feast (Est. 1:2).
 The king was actually the monarch Xerxes who ruled from 486 B.C. to 465 B.C.
 The author uses the official title of “Ahasuerus” to emphasize status.

 Ahasuerus Xerxes, King of Persia